 "Child labour is prohibited by our standard and all authorised inspectors are specifically trained regarding child labour.
 Child labour, if detected, is a “killer” noncompliance and leads to immediate suspension or revocation of certification."

 Lucy Bee Coconut Oil is unrefined and has a smoke point around 178C, 350F.
 As such, it is best suited for general frying, roasting or baking, rather than deep frying.

-Lucy Bee Coconut Oil makes a great dairy free butter replacement in sandwiches.
-You’ll notice a slight coconut taste when used as a spread which is rather pleasant depending on individual taste – generally, the coocnut flavour will be lost if you use it in any cooking though, for example to roast or fry with.
+Lucy Bee Coconut Oil makes a great dairy free butter replacement in sandwiches and baking.
+You’ll notice a slight coconut taste when used as a spread which is rather pleasant depending on individual taste – generally, the coconut flavour will be lost if you use it in any cooking though, for example to roast, bake or fry with.